wp-plugins/very-simple-google-maps/readme.txt

 = Problems and Support =
 To get fastest response use the support page in the plugin area on WordPress.org

+= Please Review! =
+I would love some feedback.
+I will try and respond to any issues you might have.

 = Comments, Feedback and Request Features =
 To send any suggestions, comments, or feedback about this plugin send a [message to us](http://www.ciic.com/contact-us/).